kswope/auto-reload-brunch/README.md

 Hack of auto-reload-brunch that adds the functionality of running an express app with 'hot reloading' and corresponding browser reloading.
-In other words, you don't need nodemon and the browser is refreshed automatically.
+In other words, you don't need nodemon and the browser is refreshed automatically, along with brunch.io's usual greatness.

 Be sure to run brunch without --server option